taylorpreston/simple_calendar/ReadME.md

 Simple HTML Events Calendar

-To compile SCSS run `sass --watch styles.scss:styles.css`
+To run in dev mode `npm run dev`

+To run in production `npm run build`